jaredpar/jaredpar.github.io/_posts/2009-12-14-vsvim-update-released-version-0-5-4.md

 **Changes**

-This is mainly a minor bug fix release.??
+This is mainly a minor bug fix release.
 Primarily there was a bug in the command mode jump implementation that made it flaky in big buffers.
 Additionally I implemented the normal mode commands r and O.

 **Source Code**

-Source for this release is available at the following location.??
+Source for this release is available at the following location.
 It is released under the [MS-PL](http://msdn.microsoft.com/en- us/library/cc707818.aspx).